-Carcinoid tumors account for <1 % of all lung cancers.
+Carcinoid tumors account for 1-2 % of all lung tumors.
 Carcinoid tumors are neuroendocrine epithelial malignancies and divided into two subcategories:

-Typical carcinoids are carcinoid tumors with <2mitosis per 2 mm2 and lacking necrosis.
-They measure >0.5 cm in size.
-Atypical carcinoids are carcinoid tumors with 2-10 mitosis per 2 mm2 and /or foci of necrosis.
-They occur more in people who are aged <60 years, females or white than in people who are older, male or nonwhite.
+Carcinoid tumors occur more commonly in white, middle age females.
 Typical carcinoids are not related to tobacco smoking, although atypical carcinoids have been reported more frequently in smokers.
 Carcinoid tumors can be found from the trachea to the bronchioles.
 Most central carcinoids are seen in the main stem or lobar bronchi.
 Metastatic disease may involve ipsilateral and contralateral hilar and mediastinal lymph nodes as well as the liver and bones.
 However, lymph node and distant metastasis are more frequently encountered with atypical carcinoid than typical carcinoid.
-No genetic segregation was observed between atypical and typical carcinoids which appear to derive from the same clonal proliferation.
 Distinction between typical and atypical carcinoids is the most important prognostic factor.
 Atypical carcinoids have a worse prognosis than typical carcinoids.

 Well-differentiated (Typical and Atypical carcinoid): Tumors with an organoid growth pattern forming rosettes, trabeculae, ribbons, festoons, and nests.
 These tumors are positive for neuroendocrine markers, including chromogranin, synaptophysin, CD56, and insulinoma-associated protein 1 (INSM1).